Pull to refresh

 For more than 20 years, doctors facing patients in severe pain had two choices: prescribe opioids that risked addiction, or use weaker alternatives that often fell short.
 On January 30, 2025, the Food and Drug Administration (FDA) approved suzetrigine—brand name Journavx—ending that drought as the first entirely new class of pain medication since the late 1990s.

 The drug works by blocking pain signals in peripheral nerves before they reach the brain, sidestepping the neural pathways that make opioids addictive.
 Clinical trials showed it matched hydrocodone-acetaminophen combinations for pain relief after surgery, but without the sedation, nausea, or abuse potential.
-With opioid overdoses still claiming roughly 80,000 American lives annually, suzetrigine represents a structural shift in how acute pain can be managed—though its $15 per tablet price and limitation to short-term use mean opioids remain far from obsolete.
+With roughly 80,000 Americans dying annually from opioid overdoses, suzetrigine offers a new option—though its $15 per tablet price and limitation to short-term use mean opioids remain widely used.

 Key Indicators